Establishing a Foothold in New Zealand - AIP and Offshore Investors

 ongoing oversight

-Increasingly, this also extends to the practical realities of ownership — ensuring assets are usable, maintained and supported from day one.
+Increasingly, this extends to the practical realities of ownership—ensuring assets are usable, maintained, and supported from day one.

 Offshore ownership is not defined by individual advisors or decisions, but by how they are brought together over time.

-Ensuring continuity, alignment and a clear point of contact is what allows decisions to be carried through with confidence.
+Ensuring continuity, alignment, and a clear point of contact allows decisions to be carried through with clarity and control.

-That is where peace of mind is established.
+That is where a foothold is properly established.

-We act on the owner side, ensuring that decisions are:
+We act on the owner side, ensuring decisions are:

 informed